The Beginner's Guide to Cult Cinema

 Not for the squeamish!
 John Waters is a major cult director who began making low-budget films in Baltimore during the 1970s.
 Pink Flamingos stars cross-dressing Divine as a woman obsessed with being known as the most disgusting person alive.
 Luckily, her chief rivals live in the same city, and they progressively try to one-up each other with gross acts.
 The movie is funny, but also disturbing at times.
 If you want to sample John Water movies that have the same flavor, but are not quite as harsh, try Desperate Living (1977) or Polyester (1981).

 In his best acting performance, David Bowie stars as an alien who has come to Earth in hopes of finding water to bring back to his dying planet.
-A very quiet movie artfully directed by Nicholas Roeg.
+The plot leaves much to the viewer's imagination, but it is so cool to watch Bowie in his prime.
+A very quiet movie artfully directed by fellow Englishman Nicholas Roeg.
+The Man Who Fell to Earth is currently free with Amazon Prime!

 My Dinner with Andre (1981)